Week Beginning 26 May 2019

 Baptisms – we’ll be baptising in the name of the Father, Son and Holy Spirit on Sunday 7 July during the Morning Service. if you would like to find out what it’s all about, please talk to Paul A or Tessa C.

-Everyone is invited to a ‘Big Lunch’ - immediately after the service on Sunday 3 June 2018.
-The Bear church, 999 Club and Bench Outreach are hosting a Big Lunch in Giffin Square – the space in front of the library and you are all invited.
+The Big Lunch – Everyone is invited to another Big Lunch immediately after the service on Sunday 9 June in Giffin Square (by the library).
+An annual event where people across the UK come together in the street to meet, greet, share, swap, sing, play and laugh for no reason other than that we all need to.
+In 2017, 9.3 million people took part in 90,000 neighbourhood events.
+The Big Lunch connects people and encourages friendlier, safer neighbourhoods where people start to share more — from conversations and ideas to skills and resources.
+Hosted by The Bear, 999 Club and Bench Outreach.
 It’s a great way to remind people of what we do.
-Big Lunch is an annual event where people across the UK comes together in the street to meet, greet, share, swap, sing, play and laugh for no reason other than that we all need to.
-In 2017 9.3 million people took to their streets, gardens and neighbourhoods to join in for a few hours of community, friendship and fun at over 90,000 events.
-The Big Lunch connects people and encourages friendlier, safer neighbourhoods where people start to share more — from conversations and ideas, to skills and resources.
-So, come on down and bring some food to share.
-Please contact Tim Fallon on 07542 003 938 or email@example.com with any questions or to volunteer”
+Please contact Tim Fallon on 07542 003 938 or email@example.com with any questions or to volunteer.

 CCTV – be aware that the Shaftesbury Christian Centre is now under surveillance from CCTV cameras.
 This is for the safety and security of all who use the building.
 If you have any concerns or would like more information please speak to Paul A or email:firstname.lastname@example.org.

 Home Groups – If you are part of The Bear and would like to join a mid-week home group please contact email@example.com.